PostgreSQL

 Make the connection and set up the data source

-3. Select how you want to sign in to the server.
+Select how you want to sign in to the server.
 Specify whether to use Integrated Authentication or Username and Password.
-If the server is password protected, and you are not in a Kerberos environment, you must enter the username and password.
+If the server is password-protected, and you aren’t in a Kerberos environment, you must enter the username and password.

-Note: If you're using a Mac, and it is not attached to the domain correctly, the Mac won't know that Kerberos is being used in the domain, and the Authentication drop-down list won't be available.
+Note: If you're using a Mac that isn’t attached to the domain correctly, the Mac won't know that Kerberos is being used in the domain, and the Authentication drop-down list isn't available.

-Tick the Require SSL box when connecting to an SSL server.
+Select the Required SSL tick box when connecting to an SSL server.

 If Tableau can't make the connection, verify that your credentials are correct.
 If you still can't connect, your computer is having trouble locating the server.
 Contact your network administrator or database administrator.